rohan-deshpande/trux/docs/usage/react.md

 ## Connecting

-Connecting a React component to a Trux must occur within the `componentDidMount` lifecycle method.
+Connecting a React component to a Trux store must occur within the `componentDidMount` lifecycle method.
 Within this method there are two things you are required to do, and some optional things you may need to perform.

 ### Setting a `truxid` for your component